 I'm Vivian, a PhD Student at Carnegie Mellon University.

-I'm a third year in the Robotics Institute doing research with the Future Interfaces Group, advised by Prof. Chris Harrison.
+I'm a fifth year in the Robotics Institute doing research with the Future Interfaces Group, advised by Prof. Chris Harrison.
 My research builds on my background in embedded systems, sensing, and computer vision, currently focused on haptics and interaction.

 I am a Swartz Entrepreneurial Fellow and NSF GRFP Honorable Mention, and have received two Best Paper Awards at premier venues in human-computer interaction.